etwodev/london-met-coursework/REPORT.md

 8. Add the `src` directory as the **Source Package Folder**
 9. Set the **Main Class** to `src/BankApp.java`

+Alternatively, if you are on linux and have java and javac installed, simply run the `run.sh` script I made.

 ---

 ## Architecture